Last Updated on December 21, 2023 by Charles Wilson

 Did you start working in a factory or have an upcoming high school project?
-Or do you have a plan to set up your new home workshop and try to run a test first?
+Or do you have a plan to set up your new home workshop and try to run a test first with a beginner’s metal lathe?

 Now, Metal Lathe may be the next thing you have to work with.
 And you can’t help feeling nervous about that.

-Never mind, I am here to guide you out of this problem, just hold on.
+Never mind, I am here to guide you out of this problem.
 Before going through the working process, let’s revise what a Metal Lathe machine is.

 Things You Need to Know Before Starting